 The walk took us past the impressive pyramids of Euseigne.
 The pyramids are one of the most famous natural monuments of Eringertales and the Valais.
 Only we did not know before.
-The pyramids are impressive 10-15 feet high!
-They are caused by prolonged, geological processes and inevitably go against a natural decay.
-So it's worth, this soon to visit yet!
-We managed to climb to 'St. Martin 'just before the heavy rain started.
+The pyramids are impressive 10-15 meters high!
+You have arisen through lengthy geological processes and inevitably go against a natural decay.
+It is worthwhile to visit this soon yet!
+We managed to climb to 'St. Martin 'just before the heavy rain began.
 To bridge we made ourselves in the restaurant with hot chocolate cozy.
-The rain and wanted but did not want to stop.
-So we trotted off anyway and found a hilarious "Accommodation": An open wooden hut next to a petanque field.
-So we did not have our tent set up in the wet and had yet a dry place to cook.
+The rain and wanted but did not stop.
+So we trotted going anyway and found a hilarious "accommodation": An open wooden hut next to a petanque field.
+So we did not have our tent set up in the wet and had yet a dry place for cooking.

-The next day we had time to the village 'Vissoie' to explore.
+The next day we had time to make the village 'Vissoie' to explore.
 It is true urchig walliserisch with the wooden houses and the beautiful stone church.
 But the next goal uphill was worth seeing: 'St. Luc 'with an almost dreamy mood and a village square out of a picture book.
 Unfortunately the weather deteriorated again, but we were again lucky to get the tent up before the rain.
 We chose a campsite next to the 'Lac Combavert'.
 An idyllic mountain lake.
-Due to the rapid change of weather a real spectacle was offered to us this evening.
+The rapid change of weather a real spectacle was offered to us this evening.
 Alternately, rain, fog and sun.
-Each TV would be boring about it!
+Each TV program would be boring about it!

-Please enjoy the summer as we sincerely and be greeted!
+Enjoy the summer as we sincerely and be greeted!